Jul 24, 2023

 Discount rewards give a set discount for online shopping or travel.
 With every tenth use of the Revolut card, another benefit is earned.

 These benefits are also timed, creating more incentive to use them.
-Clicking on a perk in the Revolut app leads to a counter on it showing how long it will remain active for and a link to the relevant site.
+Clicking on a perk in the Revolut app leads to a counter on it showing how long it will remain active and a link to the relevant site.

 Revolut has also tiered loyalty perks so that customers who have invested more with the company, ie those who have applied for a metal card, will receive greater rewards.
 This tiered, countdown approach provides medium-term benefits that can be refreshed through consistent user engagement.
 This is a great motivator for converting short-term promotions into long-term loyalty.